rdevost/pymixup/docs/program-flow.rst

     else
         obfuscate it and add it to Identifier

-2. Each name is obfuscated by assigning it a randomly-generated name based on the allowed letters to use (specified in ALPHABET in logic/randomizename.py) and a name length (specified when calling the randomizer in logic/identifier.py).
+2. Each name is obfuscated by assigning it a randomly-generated name based on allowed letters (specified in ALPHABET in logic/randomizename.py) and a name length (specified when calling the randomizer in logic/identifier.py).
 The length of obfuscated words and what characters are allowed for them can be changed there.
-3. Every file and folder name that is not reserved will be obfuscated as well.
+3. File and folder names that are not reserved are also obfuscated.

 Obfuscate the project
 =====================
-After discovering all the names used in a project, *pymixup* will read through the project files again and create obfuscated versions based on the generated Identifier table (from above).
+After discovering all the names used in a project (which may require reading through the project files a few times), *pymixup* reads through the project files again and creates obfuscated versions using the Identifier table (from above).
+The obfuscated source files have:

-1. Comments and doc strings will be stripped out of the obfuscated files.
+1. Comments and doc strings removed.
-2. Line breaks will be removed, so that each python statement will be on a single line, regardless of its length.
+2. Line breaks in Python statements removed, so each statement will be on a single line, regardless of its length.
-3. Each name defined in Identifier (above) will be replaced with its obfuscated counterpart.
+3. Names changed to their obfuscated values.